On “Moral Injury”

 A few things I’ve read over the last 24 hours or so have me thinking on a quiet Saturday morning…

-Yesterday, I came across a term I had never heard before via someone in the world of counseling: “moral injury.”
+Yesterday, I came across a term I had never heard before via someone in the world of counselling: “moral injury.”
 In this case, the term was located in the context of a conversation about how to treat soldiers returning home from war, but it could obviously be used more broadly as well.
 Here’s how the term was being used:

 By moral injury, I mean when you either do or witness things that go against your profound moral code of how one should be in the world.
 It puts ethics up for grabs in impossible ways.
 The result of moral injury is usually profound sadness, grief and guilt.